 1. Locate the grounding point located in bottom section of the enclosure.
 Using a Phillips screwdriver, remove the ground point screw (counter clockwise) and attach the included grounding wire to the ground point screw.
 Reattach the ground screw (clockwise) along with the grounding wire.
 After installing the grounding wire, remove another tab on the enclosure by gently bending back and forth until the tab is removed.
 This will create the opening for the ground cable to be routed through.
 Note: The ground wire may need to be cut and extended using additional ground wire in order to reach a proper ground point.

-2. Reinstall the cover by lining up the guides into the notches as shown and push the cover down until the cover clips in and is secured.
+2. Re-install the cover by lining up the guides into the notches as shown and push the cover down until the cover clips in and is secure.
+After reinstalling the cover, insert the included rubber seal in the opening as shown.